SBCNY/Clinical-predictors-of-COVID-19-mortality/README.md

 	git clone https://github.com/SBCNY/Clinical-predictors-of-COVID-19-mortality.git

-2. Start your jupyter notebook server ([Official tutorial](https://jupyter-notebook.readthedocs.io/en/stable/notebook.html#starting-the-notebook-server))
+2. Start your jupyter notebook server ([Official tutorial](https://jupyter-notebook.readthedocs.io/en/stable/notebook.html#starting-the-notebook-server)) and open `Clinical_predictor_notebook.ipynb`.

-3. Run the whole notebook (by the fast forward like button ⏩ 	in the menu bar.
+3. Run the whole notebook (by the fast forward like button⏩  in the menu bar.)

 The default configuration is shown as below: